-When I first begin working with a coaching client, we address the basic concepts of wellness — the four pillars of brain heath — exercise, diet, sleep and stress management.
-While diet and exercise are vitally important to brain health, people will remain vulnerable to cognitive loss if they don’t attend to the other two pillars of prevention, sleep and stress.
+When I first begin working with a coaching client, we address the basic concepts of wellness — four of the pillars of brain health — exercise, diet, sleep, and stress management.
+While diet and exercise are vitally important to brain health, people will remain vulnerable to cognitive loss if they don’t attend to the other two – sleep and stress.
 And since April is stress awareness month, I’d like to bring your attention to one of the simplest and most impactful ways to lower stress levels – utilizing the breath.

 There are two types of breathing.
 The first is automatic breathing, which we don’t need to think about – it just happens.
 The second type of breathing is a conscious breathing pattern, which takes over for the automatic breathing.
 During times of stress, you may find yourself holding your breath or taking shallow breaths – this is the fight or flight response.
 The quickest way to switch out of fight or flight and calm the nervous system is to engage a conscious breathing pattern.

 While I have used many effective breathing techniques, my favorite is the Ocean Breath technique, which I first learned from Max Strom.
 The Ocean Breath is also known as Ujjayi (pronounced oo-jai) pranayama or victorious breath.
 With Ujjayi breathing, there’s a slight constriction at the back of the throat, which results in a hissing sound reminiscent to Darth Vader in Star Wars.